Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 How to get there & Road Quality

 The starting point of the Westall Way Loop Coastal Scenic Drive is located approximately 10 kilometres south of town, just off Sceale Bay Road.
 Westall Way is also an unsealed looped gravel road, however, it’s in decent condition.
 As a heads up, some of the turnoffs were lengthy and in poor condition, with many indicating ‘no towing vehicles’.
+Similar to the Cape Bauer Loop, keep an eye out for khaki-coloured signposts for each turnoff.
+We stopped at the Yanerbie Sandhills, Smooth Pool, Point Westall, The Granites, and High Point.

 Hubby and Charlie at Smooth Pool.
 Located in Streaky Bay, Eyre Peninsula, South Australia.